The Absolute Best Cheesesteaks In America

 Philly gets it right by sticking to staples of the country's diet: beef, cheese, and bread.
 It may seem simple, but true cheesesteak lovers will obsess endlessly over the specifics of those three components.
 Cheesesteak purists will tell you the meat used must be ribeye, but plenty of renowned cheesesteak spots will also use sirloin.
 Some supporters will insist that Cheez Whiz is the necessary cheese for a "real" Philly cheesesteak.
 Also, most fans of the sandwich agree an Italian or hoagie roll is essential for the bread.

-The Philly war over which the best cheesesteak spot has expanded outside of the simple Pat's vs. Geno's battle, reaching coast to coast.
+The Philly war over which is the best cheesesteak spot has expanded outside of the simple Pat's vs. Geno's battle, reaching coast to coast.
 Even fast-food chains like IHOP and Arby's are making cheesesteaks.
 It's true, most non-Philly cheesesteak-makers are still judged on how well they can mimic the City of Brotherly Love's style.
 But it's a gift that no matter where someone lives in the country, they never have to go "without" the sandwich now, as onion-ordering code goes (via The Philadelphia Inquirer).
 Here are the absolute best cheesesteaks in America.

 Donkey's Place - Camden, New Jersey

 This historic New Jersey cheesesteak joint has been around since 1943 when boxer Leon "Donkey" Lucas opened the first location in Camden (via Donkey's Place).
 According to the late Anthony Bourdain, Donkey's Place makes the best cheesesteak ever, period.
-The culinary icon visited the restaurant in 2015 for a "Parts Unknown" episode where he claimed that the best Philly cheesesteak isn't even made in Philly.
+The culinary icon visited the restaurant in 2015 for a "Parts Unknown" episode in which he claimed that the best Philly cheesesteak isn't even made in Philly.

 Charleys Philly Steaks - Nationwide

 Menu items include much more than cheesesteaks, of which they have 10 different kinds, including an "Old School Steak" made of traditional South Philly ingredients.
 They also serve other hot sandwiches, fries, and wings.
-Reviews of Charley's cheesesteaks celebrate their affordability and portion sizes, according to The Endorsement.
+Reviews of Charleys cheesesteaks celebrate their affordability and portion sizes, according to The Endorsement.
 The sandwiches have been criticized for being unhealthy, but how nutritious can a cheesesteak get?

 Tony Luke's - Philadelphia

 In Philadelphia, the argument over who makes the best cheesesteak never ends.
 Along with Pat's and Geno's, there's a long list of other restaurants referring to one guy's first name — including Dalessandro's, Angelo's, Joe's, Max's, Mike's, and Philip's — that all claim to be the best.
 For decades, Tony Luke's has also been a part of that group of favorite Philly cheesesteak restaurants.
 The South Philly-located Tony Luke's was founded in 1992.
 It is now one of many Tony Luke's locations throughout the Philly region.
 There are even Tony Luke's outposts in Brooklyn and New Jersey.
-However, according to many reviews including one by The Infatuation, the best location is the original, at 39.
-East Oregon Ave. in Philly.
+However, according to many reviews including one by The Infatuation, the best location is the original, at 39 East Oregon Ave. in Philly.

 Monti's - Chicago